Twins (In the Nursery album)

-Twins is the debut studio album by English neoclassical dark wave and martial industrial band In the Nursery, released in September 1986 by Sweatbox Records.
+Twins is the debut studio album by the English neoclassical dark wave and martial industrial band In the Nursery, released in September 1986 by Sweatbox Records.

 Critical reception

 In a retrospective review for AllMusic, critic Ned Raggett wrote of the album, "the Humberstones take a notable step forward from rock aesthetics to a much more elaborate, involved kind of music", concluding that "Twins remains an underrated, fascinating album."

 Track listing

 Personnel

 Credits are adapted from the Twins liner notes.